-The Company is continuing to seek joint venture partners to farmin to its 100% interest in the Rift Basin Area (Ethiopia).
-The Ethiopian government has granted an extension of the current exploration period until August 2019.
+The Company has not been successful in attracting joint venture partners to farmin to its 100% interest in the Rift Basin Area (Ethiopia).
+The current exploration period expired in August 2019.
 A \$4.9 million impairment of previously capitalized intangible exploration assets was recorded in 2018 related to the Company's operations in Ethiopia.